MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nc-wdffdo-evt_wdf_device_filter_resource_requirements.md

 For more information about these callback functions, see <a href="/windows-hardware/drivers/wdf/modifying-a-resource-requirements-list">Modifying a Resource Requirements List</a>.

 For more information about hardware resources and resource requirements lists, see <a href="/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

+For information about modifying interrupt resources (for example processor affinity), see the Remarks section of [**WdfInterruptSetPolicy**](/windows-hardware/drivers/ddi/wdfinterrupt/nf-wdfinterrupt-wdfinterruptsetpolicy).

 ## -see-also